oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 It is recommended as best practice to seperate Kubernetes by service into logical entities called *namespaces*.
 Information about namespaces can be found [here.] (https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

-The following code snippet in terraform creates a namespace:
+The following code snippet in Terraform creates a namespace:

 ```terraform
 resource "kubernetes_namespace" "<service>_namespace" {
   metadata {